GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Bigtable_Change_Streams_to_BigQuery.md

 ### Optional parameters

 * **writeRowkeyAsBytes** : Whether to write rowkeys as BigQuery `BYTES`.
 When set to `true`, row keys are written to the `BYTES` column.
 Otherwise, rowkeys are written to the `STRING` column.
 Defaults to `false`.
-* **writeValuesAsBytes** : When set true values are written to BYTES column, otherwise to STRING column.
-Defaults to false.
+* **writeValuesAsBytes** : When set to `true`, values are written to the BYTES column.
+Otherwise, values are written to the STRING column.
+Defaults to: `false`.
-* **writeNumericTimestamps** : Whether to write the Bigtable timestamp as BigQuery `INT64`.
-When set to true, values are written to the `INT64` column.
+* **writeNumericTimestamps** : Whether to write the Bigtable timestamp as BigQuery INT64.
+When set to `true`, values are written to the INT64 column.
 Otherwise, values are written to the `TIMESTAMP` column.
 Columns affected: `timestamp`, `timestamp_from`, and `timestamp_to`.
 Defaults to `false`.
 When set to `true`, the time is measured in microseconds since the Unix epoch (January 1, 1970 at UTC).
 * **bigQueryProjectId** : The BigQuery dataset project ID.
 The default is the project for the Dataflow job.
 * **bigQueryChangelogTableName** : Destination BigQuery table name.
 If not specified, the value `bigtableReadTableId + "_changelog"` is used.
 Defaults to empty.
 * **bigQueryChangelogTablePartitionGranularity** : Specifies a granularity for partitioning the changelog table.
 When set, the table is partitioned.
 Use one of the following supported values: `HOUR`, `DAY`, `MONTH`, or `YEAR`.
 By default, the table isn't partitioned.
 * **bigQueryChangelogTablePartitionExpirationMs** : Sets the changelog table partition expiration time, in milliseconds.
-When set to true, partitions older than the specified number of milliseconds are deleted.
+When set to `true`, partitions older than the specified number of milliseconds are deleted.
 By default, no expiration is set.
 * **bigQueryChangelogTableFieldsToIgnore** : A comma-separated list of the changelog columns that, when specified, aren't created and populated.
 Use one of the following supported values: `is_gc`, `source_instance`, `source_cluster`, `source_table`, `tiebreaker`, or `big_query_commit_timestamp`.
 By default, all columns are populated.
 * **dlqDirectory** : The directory to use for the dead-letter queue.
 Records that fail to be processed are stored in this directory.
 The default is a directory under the Dataflow job's temp location.
 In most cases, you can use the default path.
 * **bigtableChangeStreamMetadataInstanceId** : The Bigtable change streams metadata instance ID.
 Defaults to empty.